Paggylyn/Paggylyn/README.md

 - If you're under 13,  please do not interact with me.
 As in, talk to me.
 I'm not patient with children on Pony Town. (then again, if you're that young I doubt you're going to be reading this. sighhhh)
 - If you make fun of any religion at all.
 Just because you don't believe in said religion, doesn't mean you can make fun of it and disrespect it <3.
 - Heavily political people.
 I'm not in the mood to talk about politics with anyone online.
 - People that make fun of cis or straight people in general.
-I'm not cis nor straight, but I can gladly tell you that heterophobia/cisphobia is just as bad as homophobia.
-YOU'RE ignorant too if you make fun of people just for their gender identity and sexuality, het or homo.
+YOU'RE ignorant  if you make fun of people just for their gender identity and sexuality, het or homo.
+Period.

 <p align="center">
-WARNING: I love you <3 You look awesome today btw.
+WARNING: Just as jesters, I tend to be sarcastic and rude.
+Do keep in mind, I'm joking unless stated otherwise.
+Tell me if you need me to use tone tellers.
 </p>